Nikon D850 versus Nikon D800

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the D850 provides a higher video resolution than the D800.
+Many modern cameras cannot only take still pictures, but also record videos.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the D850 provides a higher video resolution than the D800.
 It can shoot video footage at 4K/30p, while the D800 is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The D850 and the D800 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The following table reports on some other key feature differences and similarities of the Nikon D850, the Nikon D800, and comparable cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Nikon D850 and Nikon D800 along with similar information for a selection of comparators.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.